opentargets/ot-ui-apps/packages/ui/src/components/Viewer/README.md

 ### Derived State

 There is no built-in mechanism to handle derived state.
-For example, where we have the 'full data' and current filter settings and want to compute the filtered rows (the derived value) from these.
-For now, make a derived value a state property and update it whenever the relevant 'genuine' state properties change.
+For example, where the state includes the data and filter settings and we want to compute the filtered data (the derived value).
+For now, make a derived value a state property and update it when any of the the relevant 'genuine' state properties change.

 ## Appearance